edderiofer/riichi_advanced/documentation/WIP_pussers_bones.md

 This ruleset assumes that you have read [base.md](base.md).
 Unlike the official rules as written by Frank "Choco" Munday, this rules doc uses the standard "civvy" names for things (in alignment with all the other mahjong variants we feature).
 A translation table between Civvy Names and Pussers Names is given at the end of this document.

+(If you are an active member of the Australian Navy, you may find that these rules are different from how you've been playing on Navy ships.
+We welcome all reports of incongruencies via the Issues page or the Discord.)

 ## TL;DR summary for Pussers Bones players:

 Here are differences between Riichi Advanced and real life/other mahjong clients: